-Last night we elbowed our way through hordes of leggy young tourists overrunning the shopping mall that used to be SoHo, over to the Film Forum to see a feature film called “Court.”
-It’s about a 65-year old poet and protest singer in Mumbai, arrested while performing in a public square.
+Last night we elbowed our way through hordes of leggy young tourists overrunning the shopping mall that used to be SoHo, over to the Film Forum to see an Indian film called “Court.”
+It’s about a 65-year old poet and protest singer in Mumbai whose songs spare no one.

-He’s funny and unsparing of everyone.
-We later tried to google-search his DVD’s until we remembered he’s a fictional character.

-The charge against him is that he allegedly sang a song advising the (untouchable) sewer workers that “all of us should commit suicide by suffocating in the gutters.”
+He’s arrested and accused of singing a song advising the (Untouchable) sewer workers that “all of us should commit suicide by suffocating in the gutters.”
 When a worker is found dead in a sewer two days later, the police draw the only possible conclusion: the poet is guilty of “incitement to suicide.”

 The trial prosecutor (in the white sari, below) could be straight out of the Bronx DA’s Office, demanding a 20-year sentence for this frail old man, digging up his brushes with the law from 30 years ago, (“Your Honor should know about them”), citing censorship laws from when India was a British colony, putting in dodgy evidence and stretching the anti-sedition laws to cover just about anything.